JetBrains/kotlin-web-site/docs/topics/typecasts.md

 If the cast isn't possible, the compiler throws an exception.
 This is why it's called _unsafe_.

 In the previous example, if `y` is `null`, the code above also throws an exception.
-This is because `null` can't be cast to `String`, as `null` isn't [nullable](null-safety.md).
+This is because `null` can't be cast to `String`, as `String` isn't [nullable](null-safety.md).
 To make the example work for possible null values, use a nullable type on the right-hand side of the cast:

 ```kotlin
 val x: String? = y as String?